-Ham and Veggie Fried Rice uses leftover ham and vegetables including mushrooms, peas, carrots, and rice in a stir-fry that’s easy to put together but hard to quit eating.
+This recipe for Easy Ham Fried Rice uses leftover ham and vegetables including mushrooms, peas, carrots, and rice.
+It’s a stir-fry that’s easy to put together but hard to quit eating.

 Upon the impending marriage of my oldest son and his then-fiancé, her parents took all of us to a Japanese steak house in Little Rock.
 It was a wonderful night of celebration for both of our families.

 What I remember most was the fried rice, not to mention all of the butter the chef used while making it.
 Of course, it tasted fabulous.
 But I wanted to figure out a way to make it flavorful at home without adding huge chunks of butter.
 I’ve been practicing ever since.

 What do you do with the bits and pieces of holiday leftovers?

 At our house, fried rice is all about cleaning out leftovers.
 With Easter in the rear-view mirror, I have lots of leftover ham.
-I’m planning to make sliders with Cheesy Crusty Yeast Rolls and the bigger slices of ham.
+I’m planning to make sliders with Cheesy-Crusted Yeast Rolls and the bigger slices of ham.
 The ham bone is in the freezer waiting for a pot of beans.
 That leaves the little bits and pieces of veggies for fried rice.

 All ingredients except the rice are negotiable.
 Variety and amounts can vary.
 Even the rice can be more or less, but I wouldn’t go with less than 2 cups.